Julia, Italy Specialist

 During that first, heady trip, it was Italy in particular that left a mark on me with its rich culture, graceful architecture, and rugged coasts lined with traditional fishing villages tumbling down steep slopes to turquoise seas.
 Whether you’re interested in art or history, food and wine, music, or traditional culture, Italy offers so much to experience and discover.

 Exploring new places, seeing how others live, and immersing myself in unfamiliar cultures continues to be the most rewarding aspect of my life, and getting to share that with others is a privilege.

-Start planning your trip to Italy with Julia by calling
+Start planning your trip to Europe with Julia